 When used in cooking it isn’t as rich as cow’s butter.
 It also loses that mild tang but can add a subtle cheese flavour to the dish.

-There are a few benefits to goat butter over cow butter
+What are the benefits of goat butter over cow butter?

 The big winners are people who have difficulty digesting butter from cow’s cream.
 Goat butter has a lower lactose content making it suitable for those with an intolerance to lactose.

 Goat butter can be used in the same manner as run of the mill butter.
 Spread it on bread, a dollop on your baked potato, use it to make flavoured butters, baking cakes and cookies.
 The possibilities are endless, simply swap one for the other.

 The butter has a lower melting point which makes spreading an easier task when taken from the fridge.

 These butterflied prawns are an alternative to my much loved and popular butterflied garlic prawn recipe.
 The same things you love about that recipe stand true to this one.